 Learn about the symptoms of a bad Mass Airflow sensor (MAF) on Mazda vehicles and how to replace it yourself.
-When the mass airflow (MAF) sensor on a Mazda fails, the check engine light will turn on, and several performance issues will be noticed.
+When a Mazda’s mass airflow (MAF) sensor fails, the check engine light will turn on, and several performance issues will be noticed.

-Here is a list of possible symptoms you may notice from a bad mass airflow sensor on a Mazda.
+Here is a list of possible symptoms from a bad mass airflow sensor on a Mazda.

 - Check engine light on